Nooshant/Questions/DS-Problem.md

 - String question why string is immutable class what is use of string constant pool in Java etc
 - And implementing autocomplete of a sentence just like Google does
 - Trie tree implementation
+- Can we ovveride the Thread class method ?